syncfusion-content/blazor-docs/blazor/accumulation-chart/chart-types/funnel.md

 ![Customizing Funnel Size in Blazor Funnel Chart](../images/funnel/blazor-funnel-chart-size-customization.png)

-> Explore the [Blazor Funnel Chart](https://blazor.syncfusion.com/demos/chart/funnel) example to know how to render and configure the funnel chart.
+> The [Blazor Funnel Chart](https://blazor.syncfusion.com/demos/chart/funnel) example can be explored to learn to render and configure the funnel chart.

 ## Funnel Neck Size